 In spring, tulips compete with apple blossoms for your attention; in early summer, the old peonies for which Maplelawn was famous, still fragrance the air.

 Pathways lead to quiet corners featuring picnic tables and benches so come, bring a book, bring a picnic, and tarry a while.

 Maplelawn’s sheltering walls not only reflect the heat and keep us cozy – they provide a welcome barrier to traffic noise, too.

 6- Gatineau 2017 MOSAÏCANADA

-From June 30 to October 15, Mother Earth will visit Gatineau at MOSAÏCANADA.
-Her floral sculptural presence will grace Jacques-Cartier Park located in Ottawa’s twin city, overlooking the Ottawa River.
+From June 30 to October 15 in 2017, Mother Earth visited Gatineau at MOSAÏCANADA with a floral sculptural presence that graced Jacques-Cartier Park located in Ottawa’s twin city, overlooking the Ottawa River.

 What is MOSAÏCANADA?

-In celebration of Canada’s 150th, 40 or so different installations commemorate the sesquicentennial.
-A path will allow visitors to wander the living sculptures – allow 90 minutes for the free tour.
+In celebration of Canada’s 150th, 40 or so different installations commemorated the sesquicentennial.

 7- Montreal Botanical Gardens’ First Nations Garden